danielmartin0/SpeakLaTeX/README.md

 ```

 The stored commands in SpeakLaTeX do most of the heavy lifting, and thus the Regex may be ignored for elementary use.
 We see that in this case, the Regex served as a shortcut to allow the speaker to omit the word 'fraction'.

+Customize the commands of SpeakLaTeX to your will, and please send anything cool you make to danielmartin111@gmail.com.

 ## Authors